ipspace/netlab/docs/caveats.md

 (caveats-cumulus)=
 ## Cumulus Linux

+* The Cumulus VX 4.4.0 Vagrant box for VirtualBox is broken. *netlab* is using Cumulus VX 4.3.0 with *virtualbox* virtualization provider.

-* _netlab_ uses the VLAN-aware bridge paradigm to configure VLANs on Cumulus Linux. *ifupdown2* version shipping with Cumulus Linux 4.4.0 refuses to create VLAN subinterfaces in combination with a VLAN-aware bridge.
+_netlab_ uses the VLAN-aware bridge paradigm to configure VLANs on Cumulus Linux.
+That decision results in the following restrictions:

+* *ifupdown2* version shipping with Cumulus Linux 4.4.0 refuses to create VLAN subinterfaces in combination with a VLAN-aware bridge.
 The _netlab_-generated Cumulus Linux VLAN configuration, therefore, cannot use routed subinterfaces.
-* The Cumulus VX 4.4.0 Vagrant box for VirtualBox is broken. *netlab* is using Cumulus VX 4.3.0 with *virtualbox* virtualization provider.
+* *ifupdown2* enslaves physical ports to the bridge, and subsequently cannot configure IP addresses on physical ports.
+The _netlab_-generated Cumulus Linux VLAN configuration, therefore, cannot use routed native VLAN.

 ### Running Cumulus Linux in Containerlab